 In order to create a new user you will have to go through the following steps:

-Open a new browser window and enter the corresponding URL.
-This would be something like http://www.your_site_name_here.com/administrator Once the page is loaded, log yourself in as the site administrator.
+Open a browser window and enter the address (URL) for the Administrator of your website.
+This would be something like https://www.your_site_name_here.com/administrator.
+Once the page is loaded, log yourself in as the site administrator.
 Please note that other accounts might not have the rights to add new users, depending on the granted access level.
 More about the access levels later in this tutorial.

 2. Ava kasutajate haldur

-Username - this would be the user or login name to be used to log in to the site, like jsmith or yellowbird67
+Login Name - the name to be used to log into the site, like jsmith or yellowbird67.

-New password - here you can enter a temporary password that you will send to the user so it can log in for the first time.
-The user will be able to change this later to something that is easy to remember.
-A good rule of thumb for choosing a safe password is to use small letters together with capitals and numbers while having a minimal length of six characters.
-A good example would be p9HWc0Ak.
+Password - here you can enter a temporary password that you will send to the user so it can login for the first time.
+The user will be able to change this to something that is easy to remember or more secure.
+A good rule of thumb for choosing a safe password is to use lower case letters together with upper case letters and numerals while having a minimal length of six characters.

-Verify password - here you have to reenter the previously choosen password just to make sure there was no typo in the first one
+Confirm Password - here you have to reenter the previously-chosen password just to make sure there was no typographical error in the first one.

-Group - choosing the correct group to assign your user to may be crucial for your site's security so pay attention when setting this up!
-There is no golden-rule for choosing the user group except maybe for this one: "Keep the rights as low as posible".
-Normally, you wouldn't want to assign the Super Administrator or even Administrator role to just anyone.
+Choosing the correct group to assign your user to may be crucial for your site's security so pay attention when setting this up!
+There is no golden-rule for choosing the user group except maybe for this one: "Keep the rights as low as possible".
+Normally, you wouldn't want to assign the Super User or even Administrator role to just anyone.
 The Manager role is somewhat weaker but still strong enough to compromise your site's content.
-In 99% of the cases you will assign your users to the "Registered" group, thus only allowing them front-end access.
+In 99% of the cases you will assign your users to the Registered group, thus only allowing them front-end access.
 In case you need more granularity of the access levels you might consider a third-party extension from the Extensions directory.

-Front-end Language - this parameter sets the website's panel's language when the user is logged in
+Frontend Language - this parameter sets the website's frontend language when the user is logged in.

 Time Zone - well, this speaks for itself.
 Here you can set the user's time zone.
 This information will be used wherever time and date is displayed to the logged in user.

-Once you are done entering all the information above, click the Save button (the floppy disk icon in the upper-right corner).
+Once you are done entering all the information above, click the Save & Close button.

-If you have enabled the user (by setting the Block User field to No), it is now able to log in using the usename and login you have set.
+If you have enabled the user by setting the User Status field to Enabled, the user is now able to login using the username and password you have set.

-In order to disable or ban an existing user - not allowing them to login to the site - you will have to log in to the administration panel and open the User Manager from the Site menu -> User Manager.
-In the user list select the corresponding user by clicking on its name.
-In the newly opened panel, set the Block User option to Yes and press the Save button (the floppy disk icon in the upper-right corner).
+In order to disable or ban an existing user - not allowing them to log into the site - you will have to log into the Administrator and open the User Manager from the Site menu → User Manager.
+In the user list, select the corresponding user by clicking on its name.
+In the newly opened panel, set the User Status option to Blocked and press the Save & Close button.

 Please note that this method will not delete the user account but will only disable it.
-You can always re-enable it by setting the Block User option to No.
+You can always re-enable it by setting the User Status option to Enabled.

-In order to delete a user from your database, log in to he administration panel as described above and choose Site -> User Manager from the top menu.
-On the opening page, select the checkbox to the left of the user's name you would like to remove and press the Delete button in the upper-right corner.
+In order to delete a user from your database, log into the Administrator as described above and choose Site menu → User Manager from the top menu.
+On the opening page, select the checkbox to the left of the name you would like to remove and press the Delete button above.